acherm/acherm.github.io/_posts/2020-04-22-ProgrammingChessPuzzles.md

 tags: [programming, puzzles, chess, minification, recreative, python]
 ---

-A friend posed the following puzzle/problem on social media: *"Given a 8x8 chessboard, your goal is to place 4 queens  and 1 bishop so that all squares of the board are controlled (through diagonales/lines; a piece controls the square where it is located)."* My usual reaction is to either promptly ignore this kind of fake problem or to try the resolution for real (on a concrete chessboard or mentally, [sans voir](https://en.wikipedia.org/wiki/Blindfold_chess)).
-But in this >quarantine period, I wanted to find a solution with a program (in next blog posts, I may explain how this attitude becomes a pattern beyond chess puzzles).
+A friend posed the following puzzle/problem on social media: *"Given a 8x8 chessboard, your goal is to place 4 queens  and 1 bishop so that all squares of the board are controlled (through diagonales/lines; a piece controls the square where it is located)."* My usual reaction is to either promptly ignore this kind of fake problem or to try the resolution for real on a concrete chessboard or mentally, [sans voir](https://en.wikipedia.org/wiki/Blindfold_chess).
+But in this >quarantine period, I wanted to find a solution with a *program* (in next blog posts, I may explain how this attitude becomes a pattern beyond chess puzzles).
 Here is a short story about the process that lead to a Python solution in less than 280 characters that fits in a Tweet.

 ## The chess puzzle